42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Add link to the video

-Add link to the video
+Add a new link to the video.

 ### Example